 While it’s convenient to add these features to any plan, it can quickly push you over budget.
 With add-ons, you need to make sure you have a process for license and seat management so you’re not overpaying for users who don’t need these features.

-- Early termination fees (ETFs): Ending annual or multi-year contracts prematurely incurs substantial fees as outlined in your service agreement.
+You’re also charged an early termination fee (ETF) for ending annual or multi-year contracts prematurely, as outlined in your service agreement.

 Clarify before buying: Always ask the sales team for a full breakdown of all potential charges, including surcharges, add-ons, overages, and contract exit terms, to understand the true total cost.